rippgri813/gtool/README.md

 # Gtool
 A hyper specific tool for use in autocad sprayball design.
-\nMade by Griffon Rippl for Electrol Specialties.
+Made by Griffon Rippl for Electrol Specialties.

-\n#Current Commands:
+# Current Commands:

+## Gshoulder
-\nGshoulder || Allows the user to bring spray lines to the spray ball shoulder.
+Allows the user to bring spray lines to the spray ball shoulder.
 NOTE: Make sure you how the correct UCS selected before use.